"The greatest Chinese painter of the last 500 years."

 This feature-length documentary film is dedicated to revealing the unknown history and untold life stories of Chang Dai-chien, in order to present a complete image of a world-class artist and fill the blank he left in the art history.
 More importantly, this film will reflect how political and historical forces could impact an artist’s life and creative experience.

-In the past 9 years, director Zhang Weimin has accomplished intensive researches and interviews in the U.S, Brazil, Taiwan, Japan and many regions of China.
-Weimin and her team have traveled and filmed over 120 hours of interviews of Chang’s close families, friends, disciples, scholars, collectors, and artists throughout the world.
+In the past 12 years, director Weimin Zhang has accomplished intensive research and interviews in the U.S, Brazil, France, Germany, Austria, Taiwan, Japan and many regions of China.
+Weimin and her team have traveled and filmed over 200 hours of interviews of Chang’s close families, friends, disciples, scholars, collectors, and artists throughout the world.
 Moreover, she uncovered and secured a great deal of valuable rarely seen an unknown visual and audio materials from India to Argentina; from Brazil to California, Japan, Taiwan, and Europe.

 Behind the Scene